anlutfi/PyNpArr_2_CppCvMat/readme.md

 ### cpp2py files:

-  -PyImgWriter.hpp and PyImgWriter.cpp: C++ implementation of the PyImgWriter class.
+  __-PyImgWriter.hpp and PyImgWriter.cpp:__ C++ implementation of the `PyImgWriter` class.
-       It serializes a cv::Mat's raw data, so Python can read it as an array of bytes.
+       It serializes a `cv::Mat`'s raw data, so Python can read it as an array of bytes.

-  -CppImgReader.py: Python implementation of the CppImgReader class.
+  __-CppImgReader.py:__ Python implementation of the `CppImgReader` class.
-       It fetches the PyImgWriter's raw image data and the original image's spatial and type attributes and rebuilds the image as a numpy array.
+       It fetches the `PyImgWriter`'s raw image data and the original image's spatial and type attributes and rebuilds the image as a numpy array.

-  -Mat2Ctype.py: Responsible for corresponding cv::Mat types (constants such as CV_8UC3, for example)
+  __-Mat2Ctype.py__: Responsible for corresponding `cv::Mat` types (constants such as `cv::CV_8UC3`, for example)
        to their ctypes counterparts.
-Used internally by CppImgReader.
+Used internally by `CppImgReader`.

 ### py2cpp files:

-  -PyImgReader.hpp and PyImgReader.cpp: C++ implementation of the PyImgReader class.
+  __-PyImgReader.hpp and PyImgReader.cpp:__ C++ implementation of the `PyImgReader` class.
-       It receives a byte array containing the raw image data, together with its spatial and type attributes, so it can construct a cv::Mat from it.
+       It receives a byte array containing the raw image data, together with its spatial and type attributes, so it can construct a `cv::Mat` from it.

-  -CppImgWriter.py: Python Implementation of the CppImgWriter.
+  __-CppImgWriter.py__: Python Implementation of the `CppImgWriter`.
 It serializes a numpy array
-       that contains an image and sends it to a PyImgReader.
+       that contains an image and sends it to a `PyImgReader`.

-  NpArr2CArr.py: serializes a numpy array into a ctypes array of its corresponding type.
+  __NpArr2CArr.py__: serializes a numpy array into a ctypes array of its corresponding type.
-       Used internally by CppImgWriter.
+       Used internally by `CppImgWriter`.

-  Np2Ctype.py: Responsible for corresponding numpy array data types to their ctypes counterparts.
+  __Np2Ctype.py__: Responsible for corresponding numpy array data types to their ctypes counterparts.
-       Used internally by NpArr2CArr.py.
+       Used internally by `NpArr2CArr.py`.

-  Np2MatType.py: Responsible for corresponding numpy array data types
+  __Np2MatType.py__: Responsible for corresponding numpy array data types
-       to their cv:Mat types counterparts (constants such as CV_8UC3, for example).
+       to their `cv:Mat` types counterparts (constants such as `cv::CV_8UC3`, for example).
-       Used internally by NpArr2CArr.py.
+       Used internally by `NpArr2CArr.py`.

 ## USAGE